Genetic Engineering Schools and Colleges in the U.S.

 Those who wish to work in medical science research may be trained as physicians as well as research scientists; they often earn a dual M.D./Ph.D. degree.
 They may choose to be licensed as practicing physicians, though this is not necessary for research.
 Individuals interested in teaching genetic engineering at the university level typically hold a doctoral degree.

 Genetic engineering is a rapidly growing field.
 Schools offering state-of-the-art laboratory and research facilities, including computer labs, offer students an advantage.
-Students can look for specialized facilities and equipment, such as tissue culture labs, a greenhouse, ultracentrifuges, automated DNA sequencers and gel electrophoresis equipment.
+Students can look for specialized facilities and equipment, such as tissue culture labs, greenhouses, ultracentrifuges, automated DNA sequencers and gel electrophoresis equipment.

 Genetic Engineering Program Options